pdelong42/pcap-sandbox/README.md

  - fix all the error output to print to stderr as is proper

- - in watch.c, handle other cases in the switch statement (ARP, RARP, 802.1Q, IPv6, and loopback)
+ - in watch.c, handle other cases in the handle_ethernet() switch statement (ARP, RARP, 802.1Q, IPv6 [done], and loopback); and add a switch statement in handle_inet() and handle_ipv6() for descending deeper into transport-layer protocols (e.g., UDP, TCP, ICMP, etc.), but only handle a handful of them because there are lots;

  - decide whether to give the asprintf() treatment to myifcfg.c as well, or if it's fine as it stands